RenderKit/embree/README.md

 Use the generated Visual Studio solution file `embree2.sln` to compile the project.
 To build Embree with support for the AVX2 instruction set you need at least Visual Studio 2013 (Update 4).

 We recommend enabling syntax highlighting for the `.ispc` source and `.isph` header files.
-To do so open Visual Studio, go to Tools ⇒ Options ⇒ Text Editor ⇒ File Extension and add the isph and ispc extension for the "Microsoft Visual C++" editor.
+To do so open Visual Studio, go to Tools ⇒ Options ⇒ Text Editor ⇒ File Extension and add the `isph` and `ispc` extensions for the "Microsoft Visual C++" editor.

 ### Using the Command Line